Pests & Disease

 The last on that list may be one of the most important.
 Many plant diseases — verticillium and fusarium wilt, early and late blight, and various leaf spots — are all caused by fungi that prefer damp, cool conditions.
 Experts generally advise gardeners to water in the morning in part to avoid conditions that encourage fungal growth or molds.
 Using drip watering systems or soaker hoses keeps leaves dry, again reducing attractive sites for the fungus to get established.
 Though some of these fungi are airborne, many reside in the soil or in garden debris or weeds related to the tomato.
 It is important, therefore, to keep weeds and brush piles clear of garden plots.
 It also helps to keep tomato foliage off the ground and to avoid splashing water up from the ground onto foliage while watering.
 Mulches help achieve both these objectives.

-Blossom End Rot: If your ripening fruit develop a dark spot at the lower end, a spot that gradually widens and deepens, you’re looking at blossom-end rot.
+If your ripening fruits develop a dark spot at the lower end, a spot that gradually widens and deepens, you’re looking at blossom-end rot.
 It’s an environmental problem most often caused by uneven watering or by calcium deficiency.
 (These can be related; uneven watering can interfere with the uptake of calcium.)
-The simplest treatment is therefore pre-treatment: make sure soil is rich in all necessary nutrients (including calcium), and water regularly.
+The simplest treatment is therefore pre-treatment: make sure soil is rich in all necessary nutrients, including liquid calcium, and water regularly.
 Mulches also help maintain even moisture levels.

 Circular splitting at the stem end, (concentric cracking) or cracks running towards the stem (radial cracking) usually result from a sudden increase in moisture after a dry spell.
 Once again, the tomato fruit expands beyond the skin’s ability to adapt.
 Keep soil evenly moist to avoid this phenomenon.

-Sun Scald: The tomato’s skin will look bruised or leathery, the skin sunken and puckered.
+The tomato’s skin will look bruised or leathery, the skin sunken and puckered.
 It is essentially what it sounds like, a sun-burn, tomato style, and it occurs when fruit is too exposed during hot weather.
-This problem primarily affects staked and trellised tomatoes, which are more aggressively pruned than are caged or free tomatoes.
+This issue primarily affects staked and trellised tomatoes, which are more aggressively pruned than are caged or free tomatoes.
 To prevent this problem, be sure to leave adequate foliage on plants when pruning.
 Reusable shade cloth can also be used to protect tender vegetable plants.
-Once sun scald has occurred, you cannot do anything for affected fruit, but you can provide shade for the unaffected ones.
+Once sunscald has occurred, you cannot do anything for affected fruit, but you can provide shade for the unaffected ones.